 Special Educational Needs and Disability (SEND) Information Report

 Roles and Responsibilities

-As SENCO, I co-ordinate all of the specific provision that is put in place to support children with Special Educational Needs and Disabilities (SEND).
+As SENDCO, I co-ordinate all of the specific provision that is put in place to support children with Special Educational Needs and Disabilities (SEND).

-I am responsible for writing and implementing the Special Educational Needs Policy.
+I am responsible for writing and implementing the Special Educational Needs and Disability Policy.

 I work with class teachers, providing advice and support.
 Together we monitor a pupil’s progress and arrange further or different provision if progress is slower than expected.

 I also liaise with a range of external agencies who can give us specialised advice and support.

 If you have any concerns about any SEND matter, please contact me.
 You can ring the school office on 01332 841316 to arrange an appointment or e mail me direct: firstname.lastname@example.org